Skip to content

 Star system

-alpheratz star,alpha andromedae
+alpheratz star,sirrah,alpha andromedae

-Alpheratz is the brightest mercury-manganese star in the sky.
-Its atmosphere has an excess of mercury, manganese, gallium, xenon, and other elements.
 Mercury-manganese stars are typically slow rotators and have the stellar classification B8, B9 or A0.
 The elemental abundances are believed to be a result of radiative diffusion, as suggested by Georges Michaud in 1970.
-The theory proposes that because the stars have very calm atmospheres, some elements sink due to gravitational settling, resulting in underabundances, while others are pushed to the surface by radiation pressure, leading to overabundances.
+The theory proposed that, because the stars have very calm atmospheres, some elements sink due to gravitational settling, resulting in underabundances, while others are pushed to the surface by radiation pressure, which leads to overabundances.

-The companion, Alpha Andromedae B, has the stellar classification A3V, indicating a white main sequence star.
-The spectral type is estimated based on the star’s brightness relative to the primary component.
-Alpha Andromedae B has 1.85 solar masses and a radius 1.65 times that of the Sun.
-With an effective temperature of 8,500 K, it shines with 13 solar luminosities.
+The star has a mass of 1.875 solar masses and a radius 2.03 times that of the Sun.
+With a surface temperature of 7,935 K, it shines with 14.79 solar luminosities.
 The star is a fast spinner, with a projected rotational velocity of about 110 km/s.
-It is believed to be 70 million years old.
+Estimates of its age range from 70 million years to a more recent value of 447 million years.

 The binary system has a visual companion, a class G5 star designated as ADS 94 B in the Aitken Double Star Catalogue and as WDS 00084+2905B in the Washington Double Star Catalog.
-The companion was discovered by William Herschel on July 21, 1781.
+The optical companion was discovered by William Herschel on July 21, 1781.
 It has a visual magnitude of 10.8.
 However, it is not physically related to the Alpha Andromedae system.
 It lies at a much greater distance (1,360 light years).

 Facts

 Alpheratz forms the Great Square of Pegasus with three bright Pegasus stars: Algenib (Gamma Pegasi), Scheat (Beta Pegasi), and Markab (Alpha Pegasi).
 The asterism dominates the eastern part of the constellation Pegasus and makes it easy to find a number of notable stars and deep sky objects.
-Alpheratz is the brightest of the four stars, mainly because the other three stars lie at greater distances.
+These include the bright spiral galaxy NGC 7331 with the Deer Lick Group and the famous Stephan’s Quintet, a striking visual grouping of five galaxies.

-Great Square of Pegasus location, image: Wikisky
+Great Square of Pegasus, image: Stellarium

 Alpheratz is one of the 58 stars that have a special status in the field of celestial navigation.
 Navigational stars are some of the brightest and best-known stars in the sky.
 They span 38 constellations and have been selected both because they are exceptionally bright and because they are easy to identify.
 Alpheratz is recognizable because it is part of the Great Square of Pegasus.
 It is the only navigational star in Andromeda.
-Markab, Alpha Pegasi, which lies at the opposite side of the Great Square, is also included on the list.
+Markab, Alpha Pegasi, which lies on the opposite side of the Great Square, is also included on the list.

-Alpha Andromedae B was first resolved interferometrically by a team led by Xiaopei Pan, an astronomer at the California Institute of Technology, in 1988.
-The team used the Mark III Stellar Interferometer at the Mount Wilson Observatory in California and determined all orbital parameters.
+Alpha Andromedae B was first resolved interferometrically by a team led by Xiaopei Pan, an astronomer at the California Institute of Technology (Caltech), in 1988.
+The team used the Mark III Stellar Interferometer at the Mount Wilson Observatory in California and determined all orbital parameters for the system.
 They published their work in January 1992.
-The spectral lines of the companion were seen in the early 1990s in high-resolution CCD observations made between 1991 and 1994 and published in 1995.

 In 1931, American astronomer William Wilson Morgan reported 12 other stars with an excess of manganese in their spectra.
 In 1975, C. R. Cowley and G. C. L. Aikman identified the stars as part of the group of mercury-manganese stars.